 Belgium Information for Job Seekers

 Work abroad sounds like an adventure to many people.
 However, job search in Belgium requires more than just the obvious Belgium CV and Belgium cover letter writing and translation, it requires thorough preparation.
-You will face problems that probably did not even come to your mind when you made a decision to get an overseas employment.
+You will face problems that probably did not even come to your mind when you made a decision to get employment in Canada.

 Do not take too lightly the influence they can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.